TU-LaserTag/TULaserTag-Mobile/README.md

 8. Once the app is installed properly, it will open automatically (make sure expo is still running in background or else it will freeze)

 9. Play around!
-App code documentation is incoming
+Full documentation amd android implementation is on pause until project is picked up again.

 # Troubleshooting